NVIDIA/NeMo/README.md

 ## 9. Known Issues
 <a id="markdown-known-issues" name="known-issues"></a>
 Fixes for the following issues will be released shortly:
-* The inference hyperparameter search is not available in this release.
-Please use the NeMo Megatron 22.06.RC2 training container to use this feature
+* The inference hyperparameter search is not available in this release for T5 and mT5
 * Accuracy and performance measurement for GPT-3 is currently not supported.
 Please use the NeMo Megatron 22.05 inference container to use this feature
 * For running inference on BCP please use the NeMo Megatron 22.03 inference container
 * The fine-tuning SQuAD results for T5 are lower than expected
-* In the event of CUDA initialization error in prompt learning, please set `num_workers=0`.